JaydevDA/IT206-Assignment/README.md

 Values which will help in setting a graphical representation of the snake
 - making a constant width of 40 units and length of 25 units.
 - **bool gameover** - to end the game when one of the many conditions is met.
+- **int Highscore** - to display the highscore of the overall game.
 - **x,y and Xfruit,Yfruit** - Position of the head of the snake and a fruit respectively.
 - **int score** - Declaring score as a variable.
 - **int tailX[100] and tailY[100]** - to store the two dimensional position of elements in the tail.